LONNA BLAIS, CIH

 CHIP DARIUS, M.A., OHST, CIT, CSHO, CUSP

-Chip has provided occupational safety and health consulting and training services for over 20 years to general industry, construction, healthcare and emergency service organizations (EMS, fire/ rescue, law enforcement).
+Chip has provided occupational safety and health consulting and training services for over 25 years to general industry, construction, utilities and emergency service organizations (EMS, fire/ rescue, law enforcement).
 He has been an instructor for the Region 1 OSHA Education Center since 2002, presenting OSHA regulations courses for construction and general industry, outreach trainer courses and refreshers, and many specific safety & health topics.
 Chip developed and delivers the 1-day work zone course, and is the lead instructor for the 3-day scaffold course.
 Chip is a frequent presenter at local, regional and national conferences and provides safety consulting across the US and internationally.
 He also serves as an expert witness in safety-related legal matters.
 Chip is a member of ASSP, AIHA, NFPA, ATSSA, and other professional organizations, and serves on consensus standards development committees for ANSI, ASTM and NFSI.
 Chip has been a certified EMT for over 40 years and serves as infection control officer for the Cromwell Fire Department in Connecticut.

 ANTONIO “TONY” GOMES, B.S., CSHO